223MapAction/Model_deploy/DPG_ASSESSMENT.md

 **Areas for Improvement**:

 -   Conduct a formal "Do No Harm" assessment, considering potential misuse or unintended consequences of the technology.
--   Develop guidelines for ethical use of the ML-Deploy system.
+-   Develop guidelines for ethical use of the Model_deploy system.
 -   Implement mechanisms to monitor and prevent potential misuse of the platform.

 ## Conclusion

-ML-Deploy demonstrates strong alignment with many aspects of the Digital Public Goods Standard.
+Model_deploy demonstrates strong alignment with many aspects of the Digital Public Goods Standard.
 The project is particularly strong in its relevance to SDGs, open licensing, and technical best practices.
 However, there are areas for improvement, particularly in privacy compliance and formal harm assessment.

 We are committed to addressing these gaps and continuously improving our alignment with the DPG Standard.
 We welcome community feedback and contributions to help us achieve full compliance and maximize our positive impact as a Digital Public Good.